fairlearn/fairlearn/docs/user_guide/assessment/index.rst

-Fairlean provides two primary ways of assessing fairness: :class:`MetricFrame`, which can be used to perform disaggregated analysis of a particular performance metric (such as accuracy, false positive rate, etc.) across sensitive groups, and a set of predefined fairness metrics that output a single number.
+Fairlean provides two primary ways of assessing fairness: :class:`MetricFrame`, which can be used to perform disaggregated analysis of a particular performance metric (such as accuracy, false positive rate, etc.) across sensitive groups, and a set of predefined fairness metrics that output an aggregate number.
 In the :ref:`perform_fairness_assessment`, we will dive further into each of these types of fairness assessments.